- Set the project and Log stream for all logs

 and make sure to call galileo_context.flush()

-at the end of your notebook.start_session
+at the end of your notebook.Manage sessions in Python

 function.